zechlau14/zechlau14.github.io/projects/heartbreaker.md

 category: RPG fantasy action-adventure D&D DnD work-in-progress heartbreaker
 ---

+Last updated: April 8th, 2024

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
+These rules take inspiration from the Goblin Laws of Gaming (GLOG).

 ## Premise of the Game
+This game

 ### Player's Principles